By Ashton Samson

 I was born and have lived in New Jersey my entire life.
 I am proud to call it my home.
 I am an Italian-American who exhibits a sense of pride in his heritage and family and I enjoyed aspects of the show that went out of their way to dispel any notions that all Italians were from the mob.
 Yet, I have also loved mob movies for a long time.
 For these reasons the series is very relatable to me.

-The Sopranos.
+Well, here we are.
+All these words have been typed and yet, I don’t feel like I have even scratched the surface of why I love The Sopranos.
 So many characters have been left unmentioned, no specific episodes described and no iconic dialogue quoted.
 Yet, it will have to do.
 Rarely in life do things get wrapped up neatly in a tight bow.
 The Sopranos never liked to wrap things up neatly in a tight bow, I was never going to be able to wrap everything I wanted to say about the series into a single, cohesive bow and